Leaner, Smarter AI Cloud Systems

 }

-Infrastructure as Code with F# Pulumi
+Infrastructure as Code with CloudflareFS

 module CloudflareInfrastructure =

-open Pulumi
+open Fable.Import.Cloudflare

-open Pulumi.Cloudflare
+open Cloudflare.Workers

-let deployAIPlatform() =
+let deployAIPlatform() = async {

 // Configure Workers with AI bindings

-let aiWorker =
+let! aiWorker =

 "ai-orchestrator",

-Content = File.ReadAllText("./dist/worker.js"),
+{ Content = File.ReadAllText("./dist/worker.js")

-Module = true,
+Module = true

 Bindings = [

-// Deploy container for complex workloads
+// Deploy a lean, fast-starting container

-let mlContainer =
+let! mlContainer =

 "ml-processor",

-Image = "fidelity/ml-processor:latest",
+{ Image = "fidelity/ml-processor:musl-latest"

-Secrets = [
+Secrets = [config.GetSecret "ML_API_KEY"]

-EnvironmentVariables = dict [
+EnvironmentVariables = Map.ofList [

 "PROCESSING_MODE", "production"